ariaghora/noe/README.md

 </div>

 Noe is a framework to build neural networks (and hence, the name — noe (뇌): brain: 🧠) in pure object pascal.
 Yes, pascal, so you will have readable codes and pretty fast compiled executable binary.
-It supports the creation of arbitrary rank tensor (a.k.a. ndarray) and its arithmetical operations.
-Some of the key features:
+Some of its key features:
 - Automatic gradient computation
+- Creation of arbitrary rank tensor (a.k.a. ndarray)
 - Numpy-style broadcasting
 - Interface with *OpenBLAS* for some heavy-lifting
 - Interface with *GNU plot* for plotting